Mate choice in humans: Male short-term

-Long-term mating strategies
+Male long-term

 Humans have the ability to rely on biological signals of reproductive success and non-biological signals, such as the female's willingness to marry.
 Unlike many animals, humans are not able to consciously display physical changes to their body when they are ready to mate, so they have to rely on other forms of communication before engaging in a consensual relationship.
 Romantic love is the mechanism through which long-term mate choice occurs in human males.
 For long-term sexual relationships, men are usually equally choosy because they have a similar parental investment like the women, as they heavily invest in the offspring in form of resource provisioning.